LionelBeato/capybaras/week-4/day-17/OVERVIEW.md

 ### Baeldung H2 Database Guide

+- [Postman is a tool for testing Web APIs](https://www.postman.com/).
+It comes highly recommended!

 - Baeldung is a greate resource for spring.
 They are the creators of Spring and have a lot of well written articles about the framework.
 [This one targets setting up H2](https://www.baeldung.com/spring-boot-h2-database).

 - [Here is a full article on bootstrapping a Spring Boot App](https://www.baeldung.com/spring-boot-start).